-In an November 2013 issue of Morbidity and Mortality Weekly Report, the Centers for Disease Control and Prevention announced data estimating that 52.5 million U.S. adults suffer from arthritis - equating to about 23 percent.1
+In a November 2013 issue of Morbidity and Mortality Weekly Report, the Centers for Disease Control and Prevention (CDC) announced data estimating that 52.5 million U.S. adults suffer from arthritis - equating about 23%.1

 The National Arthritis Data Workgroup reviewed data from national and regional surveys to estimate national prevalence rates of various rheumatic diseases based on 2005 U.S. Census data.

 The results were published in an article titled, “Estimates of the Prevalence of Arthritis and Other Rheumatic Conditions in the United States” in the January 2008 issue of Arthritis & Rheumatism.
 Part one of the article was published on pages 15 – 25 and part two was published on pages 26 – 35.
-If you are unable to download the article, send an e-mail with your fax number to Bonny Senkbeil.
+If you are unable to download the article, send an email with your fax number to Public Relations.

 A summary of the article is as follows: